pactflow/swagger-mock-validator/README.md

 swagger-mock-validator /path/to/swagger.json https://pact-broker.com/pact.json
 ```

-Invoking this command will confirm the swagger spec and mock are compatible with each other.
-[RULES.md](RULES.md) contains the details of what is verified.
+Invoking this command will confirm the Swagger/OpenApi spec and mock are compatible with each other.
+[FEATURES.md](docs/FEATURES.md) contains the details of what is verified.

 If the two files are compatible with each other an exit status of 0 is returned.